 Insulin pump

 The instructions for using or storing insulin pumps may differ from what is written on the box.
 So, if you use a pump, always read its storage instructions.
-If the instructions on the pump and box are different, follow the stricter instruction requiring the shortest number of days for a change of insulin.
+If the instructions on the pump and box are different, follow the stricter instructions, requiring the shortest number of days for a change of insulin.

 The standard recommendations for pump storage: